immyweb/js-assessment/README.md

 # Test Driven Javascript Assessment

-A set of tasks to assesses the skills of a candidate for a Javascript position, or to evaluate and improve one's own skills.
+A set of tasks to assesses the skills of a candidate for a senior-level Javascript position, or to evaluate and improve one's own skills.

 Largely inspired by Rebecca Murphy's JS assessment (https://github.com/rmurphey/js-assessment).